torpago/mqt-client/docs/TransactionModel.md

 ### NewTransactionModel

-`func NewTransactionModel(actingUserToken string, amount float32, state string, token string, type_ string, ) *TransactionModel`
+`func NewTransactionModel(actingUserToken string, amount decimal.Decimal, state string, token string, type_ string, ) *TransactionModel`

 NewTransactionModel instantiates a new TransactionModel object This constructor will assign default values to properties that have it defined,